KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-5t/index.md

 We’ll be covering how to install NetHunter on OnePlus 5T.
 A Windows 10 VM is used to make this guide.
 Steps are as follows:

 - Backup & wipe your device
-- Enable Developer options, enable OEM Unlocking and USB debugging
+- Enable Developer options, OEM Unlocking and USB debugging
 - Install LineageOS
 - Root the device with TWRP
 - Install NetHunter

-We’re going to use a pre-created NetHunter image created for this device but in order to install it, we’ll be changing stock OxygenOS v10.0.1 (Android v10) to LineageOS v20 (Android 13).
+We’re going to use a pre-made NetHunter image created for this device but in order to install it, we’ll be changing stock OxygenOS v10.0.1 (Android v10) to LineageOS v20 (Android 13).

 ## Developer Options, OEM Unlocking & USB Debug Mode